-Jazz Alley announces first concert since coronavirus shutdown, state says not so fast
+Jazz Alley announces first concert since coronavirus shutdown; state says not so fast

 Informed of the state’s clarification by a reporter, a frustrated Dimitriou said he would not defy the state’s order, but planned to contact the governor’s office directly.
 “If they say I can’t open, I can’t open.
 What am I gonna do, go against the governor?” he said.

 If and when Jazz Alley is able to reopen with a reduced capacity, in accordance with state guidelines, it won’t be coming cheap.
 During the closure, the 400-capacity venue made a number of alterations to its space, including removing seating and installing some fixed booths with plexiglass dividers between them, a new air ventilation system and hands-free faucets and soap dispensers in the restrooms, plus a remodeled bar area.

 A new plexiglass shield in front of the stage will separate the audience from the bands, which will primarily be small ensembles to accommodate social distancing on stage.
 Dimitriou estimates the changes have cost nearly $100,000, a considerable investment at a time when clubs and restaurants have been hemorrhaging money during the shutdown.

 “Well, I don’t feel good about it,” Dimitriou said after his reopening plans became murky.
 “We need to get back to work, we’re ready to go back to work.
 We got all the things that are required. … If that’s true, then we have to immediately change our plans and put all our people out of work again.”